Russia services and composite PMI sees fastest fall in business activity since May 2020

 “Reduced staffing numbers also reflected subdued business confidence, as expectations regarding the year-ahead outlook slumped to their lowest in two years,” S&P said.

 Weak client demand led firms to reduce their workforce numbers during March.
-The fall was the fourth in as many months, with the pace of job shedding quickening to the strongest since June 2020.
+The fall was the fourth in as many months, with the pace of job shedding quickening to its strongest since June 2020.

 “The decrease in staffing numbers reflected waning pressure on capacity at the end of the first quarter.
 Backlogs of work fell further at Russian service sector firms, and at a marked rate that was the quickest in almost two years,” S&P added.